getify/You-Dont-Know-JS/scope-closures/ch7.md

 var keeps = [];

 for (var i = 0; i < 3; i++) {
-    // new variable `j` created each iteration,
+    // new `j` created each iteration, which gets
-    // which gets a copy of the value of `i` at
+    // a copy of the value of `i` at this moment let j = i;
-    // this moment.
-    let j = i;

-    // the `i` here isn't being closed over,
+    // the `i` here isn't being closed over, so
-    // so it's fine to immediately use its
+    // it's fine to immediately use its current
-    // current value in each loop iteration keeps[i] = function keepEachJ(){
+    // value in each loop iteration
+    keeps[i] = function keepEachJ(){
         // close over `j`, not `i`!
         return j;
     };
 }
 keeps[0]();   // 0
 keeps[1]();   // 1
 keeps[2]();   // 2